skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

   especially CHUD, vague language, and cognitive bias.
 6.Motivated to describe solutions that benefit others, when possible, including peer-review

-As a result the student will
-- eat, sleep, think, talk, and act differently.

 Now,
 what is it you'll learn?
-The first subject is
-to gain a clear picture of
-what you think your life is.
+Precisely and only what is needed to trust a clear picture of what your life is.
+You will first learn
+how to make a plan, a map of who you are, and who you want to be.
+You will exercise Part one of this book, until you plan is good enough to be wrong, and truthful enough to hurt.

+This will be the beginning of change, and the first test of your commitment.
+Your performance is evaluated simply: whether or not you end up eating, sleeping, thinking, talking, and acting differently.

+*push-words*
 ## manifesto

 If you an informed STUDENT,